scottwasserman/Matt-Is/README.md

 # Matt Is
 Created this simple Alexa skill and Lambda to test custom intent slots and drive my co-working Matt nuts at the same time.

-The exercise was to up the custom slot in the Intent Schema that allowed me to have a list of possible value for that slot.
+The exercise was to up the custom slot in the Intent Schema that allowed me to have a list of possible value for that slot with a variable number of words.
 I set up MattAdjective which if of type LIST_OF_MATT_ADJECTIVES.
 ```
 {
   "intents": [